Presidents and Vice-Presidents are elected, but if the elected president cannot carry out their elected term, a new president must be appointed.

 Those who opposed the presidential line of succession said that having members from a distinct branch in the presidential succession hierarchy was illegal.

-The Succession Act of 1886 was enacted by Congress in order to ensure that the successor would be of the same political party as the replaced incumbent.
+Congress enacted the Succession Act of 1886 to ensure that the successor would be of the same political party as the replaced incumbent.
 If both the president and vice president needed a successor, they would go to the cabinet officials in the order in which respective departments were founded, rather than the House speaker and the President Pro Tempore of the Senate.
 Following the passage of this act, the line of Presidential succession became as follows:

 Presidential Succession Act of 1947